 The superfine merino wool was immediately soft and comfortable — the shoe is very slipper-like.
 The foam of the sole is spongy and provides a nice amount of cushion.

 I also immediately noticed how crazy lightweight the Wool Runners are — a pair of size 9 is 17oz.
 They’re great for travel because you can easily throw these into your luggage without adding hardly any bulk/weight.

 Allbirds says you can comfortably wear their shoes both with and without socks.
 With that in mind, I went sockless during my maiden voyage to the park with Henry.
 Even after a good amount of walking, I found them very comfortable straight out of the box and I’ve never gotten any blisters.

-We also like how there isn’t any real branding on the shoes so it keeps with the minimalist look.
+I also like how there isn’t any real branding on the shoes so it keeps with the minimalist look.

 Comfort & Sizing

 After a few months of wearing my Wool Runners around the streets of NYC, I still find my Wool Runners to be perfectly comfortable.
 The soles have a lot of cushion and bounce.
-The insoles + sole actually offers a decent amount of arch support—which is fairly rare in other minimalist shoes.
+The insoles + soles actually offer a decent amount of arch support—which is fairly rare in other minimalist shoes.

 Additionally, the wool is plenty soft so Allbirds isn’t exaggerating when they say you can wear these without socks.